 The best place to start with eCommerce lead generation is by setting up an email list.
 That’s because email marketing is one of the most effective ways to communicate with and nurture leads.

 The latest email marketing stats show that people still read email, and enjoy getting emails from the businesses they connect with.
 Emailing prospects a few times a week can be a great way to keep leads coming in.

-If you’re just starting out, MailChimp can be a good email provider to begin with.
+If you’re just starting out, Mailchimp can be a good email provider to start with.
 That’s because it’s free for up to 2,000 subscribers and 12,000 emails a month.
 However, if you have a bigger list, or you’re ready to level up, consider Constant Contact, which is also one of the top email marketing services.

 Once you’ve got your account set up, move on to our next eCommerce lead generation tip …